nerd190/migrator/README.md

 bkpFreq=8 -- Incremental backup frequency in hours - the value must be an integer (default: 8).

-disable <module ID> -- Disable Magisk modules after data migration and factory reset. e.g., `disable xposed`
+disable <module ID> -- Disable Magisk modules after data migration and factory reset.
+This supports wildcards. e.g., `disable *xposed*`

+exc <egrep pattern> -- Exclude packages from migrations and backups. e.g., `exc pitchblack`, `exc google`

 inc <egrep pattern> -- Include packages in migrations and backups.
 If <package name> is not specified, all user apps are included. e.g., `inc faceb`, `inc sp.*fy|whatsa|dukto`

-exc <egrep pattern> -- Exclude packages from migrations and backups. e.g., `exc pitchblack`, `exc google`

 noapps -- Do not migrate/auto-restore apps.

 nobkp -- Disable automatic backups.

-nowipe -- Do not auto-wipe /data and /cache.
+nowipe -- Do not auto-wipe /data.
 Note that this means extra data (e.g., system settings, Magisk modules) won't be preserved.

 *Advanced*

+bkp <extra rsync option(s)> <source(s)> <destination> -- Advanced incremental, scheduled backups (rsync -rtu --inplace $bkp_line)

+For rsync-specific details, refer to rsync's man page.

 remove <paths> -- Remove <paths> after factory reset.
 This can be used to remove virtually anything (including Magisk modules).
 Its main purpose is excluding problematic data from migration/preservation.
-Refer to *Default Configuration* below for examples.

-bkp <extra rsync option(s)> <source(s)> <destination> -- Advanced incremental, scheduled backups (rsync -rtu --inplace $bkp_line)

-For rsync-specific details, refer to rsync's man page.
+This supports wildcards. e.g., `remove $MOUNTPATH/*xposed*`

+threads=8 -- The higher the number, the faster apps+data migration runs (at the cost of higher CPU power and RAM usages).
+Obviously you should not abuse this.

 *Examples (advanced)*

-Backup a few internal folders to external storage
+Backup backed up apps and respective data to external storage
-- bkp --del /sdcard/Download /sdcard/Dukto /mnt/media*/*/important_data
+- bkp -a --del $backupsDir /mnt/media*/*/migrator

 Backup data to a remote machine
 - bkp -e "ssh -i <path to ssh key>" <source(s)> user@host:/<destination>

 Backup backed up apps and respective data to a remote machine
-- bkp -e "ssh -i <path to ssh key>" $backupsDir user@host:/<destination>
+- bkp -a --del -e "ssh -i <path to ssh key>" $backupsDir user@host:/<destination>

 *Default Configuration*